babelomics/MIGNON/docs/input.md

 ### Description

 For all the above inputs, the **cpu** and **mem** parameters are directly passed to the container that executes each task.
 On the other hand, the **cpu** parameter is also passed to the argument that control the multi-threading on each tool.
-Before modifying any of this parameters, please check the [parallelization section](), as we have already tested 6 different CPU configurations for each of the above tasks and it can provide a useful insight for the user's workflow deployments.
+Before modifying any of this parameters, please check the parallelization section.

-In this sense, the **haplotype_scatter_count** input requires a special mention.
-As explained in the **parallelization**, this parameter allows to apply the [scatter and gather strategy](https://gatk.broadinstitute.org/hc/en-us/articles/360035532012-Parallelism-Multithreading-Scatter-Gather) to parallelize the **GATK HaplotypeCaller** sub-task.
+The **haplotype_scatter_count** input requires a special mention.
+As explained in the parallelization section, this parameter allows to apply the [scatter and gather strategy](https://gatk.broadinstitute.org/hc/en-us/articles/360035532012-Parallelism-Multithreading-Scatter-Gather) to parallelize the **GATK HaplotypeCaller** sub-task.
 This input will determine the number of chunks in which the reference genome is divide to perform the variant calling from aligned reads.

 ## Other inputs